 Following the release of the IPCC Sixth Assessment Report, AHDB lined up Professor Liam Sinclair from Harper Adams University to speak on Farming Today about his research on how feed additives can reduce greenhouse gas emissions in cattle.

 AHDB challenged a number of claims within The Independent's ‘4 ways going vegan can help the planet’, highlighting inaccuracies in wording and comparisons.
 As a result, The Independent amended wording to reflect the scientific evidence accurately.

 After the BBC reported on meat production shortages and quoted The Vegan Society, which made claims about meat and livestock reduction, AHDB emailed the BBC to ask the relevance of the contribution.
 AHDB was invited to put forward a statement and any additional information to bring balance and context.

 AHDB responded to the National Food Strategy.

 Head of Environment Dr Jonathan Foot spoke at the Westminster Forum to outline how the UK’s agriculture sector can help deliver the changes required to land use (as set out by the UKCCC) and reach the Government’s target of net-zero emissions by 2050.

-Blue Peter retracted its ‘go meat free’ pledge as part of its ‘climate heroes’ campaign, following an open letter from AHDB, HCC and QMS, calling out its flawed science and lack of balance, and the BBC’s failure in its role to educate and impartiality
+Blue Peter retracted its ‘go meat free’ pledge as part of its ‘climate heroes’ campaign, following an open letter from AHDB, HCC and QMS calling out its flawed science and lack of balance, and the BBC’s failure in its role to educate and be impartial.

 AHDB contacted Quorn following the launch of its social media campaign which featured videos from well-known footballers.
 In the videos, the claim “livestock emit more carbon than transport” was made, which is incorrect.
 Quorn agreed to stop using the videos and corrected claims on its website.